owntracks/booklet/docs/guide/quicksetup.md

 Assuming the installer was successful, you can verify if the services are working as we intended them to:

-1. install OwnTracks on your Android or iOS device and configure it, either by sending yourself one of the files from `/usr/local/owntracks/userdata/*.otrc` or by visiting `https://yourname.example.com/owntracks/` and logging in with your username (from the friends list in `configuration.yaml`) and the corresponding password from `/usr/local/owntracks/userdata/*.pass`.
+- install OwnTracks on your Android or iOS device and configure it, either by
+   - send yourself one of the files from `/usr/local/owntracks/userdata/*.otrc`
+   - visit `https://yourname.example.com/owntracks/` and login with your username (from the friends list in `configuration.yaml`) and the corresponding password from `/usr/local/owntracks/userdata/*.pass`.
 At the bottom of the page is a link you can click on from your Android/iOS device to automatically configure the app.
-2. in the app on the smartphone, click on publish
+- in the app on the smartphone, click on publish
    FIXME: screenshots
-3. back on your VPS, use the following pre-configured utility to subscribe to your MQTT broker; by pre-configured we mean you won't need to specify username, password, hosts, etc:
+- back on your VPS, use the following pre-configured utility to subscribe to your MQTT broker; by pre-configured we mean you won't need to specify username, password, hosts, etc:

         $ mosquitto_sub -t 'owntracks/#'

-4. on the console you should see some output from `mosquitto_sub` which looks a bit like this:
+- on the console you should see some output from `mosquitto_sub` which looks a bit like this:

         owntracks/jane/nokia {"_type":"location","SSID":"mywifi","alt":154,"batt":53,"conn":"w","created_at":1706856299,"lat":48.856826,"lon":2.292713,"tid":"j1","tst":1706856298,"vel":0}

-   The output on your system will differ.
+- the output on your system will differ.
 The first part before the first space, is called the `topic` name.
 This is an "address" to which your app publishes data, and each user on your system has a unique topic which has three parts: the constant `owntracks`, followed by the username, and the device name.
 After the initial space comes the actual location data your phone published.
-Let's format that neatly here:
+Let's format that neatly: you see the data includes a time stamp (`tst`), latitude and longitude (`lat`, `lon`), and a whole bunch of other values [you can look up](https://owntracks.org/booklet/tech/json) if you wish.

         {
           "_type": "location",